Canon M5 vs 800D

 |Nikon D5500« »||Y||stereo||mono||Y||-||mini||2.0||Y||-||-||Nikon D5500|

-Both the M5 and the 800D are recent models that feature in their makers' current product line-up.
+Both the M5 and the 800D are recent models that are part of the current product line-up.
 The 800D replaced the earlier Canon 750D, while the M5 does not have a direct predecessor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon M5 vs 800D